cityofasheville/hr-emails/README.md

 - If it doesn't successfully run, a CloudWatch alarm is sent for manual rerun.

+Additional digest email sent to HR each day if staff emails are sent.

 Status: test emails all sent to me